 Norwegian Crisp Bread | Knekkebrød

-We are mid way through our A to Z International Flatbread series and for the alphabet N, I have a very delicious and simple to make Norwegian Crisp Bread | Knekkebrød recipe.
-N is a relatively easy alphabet and I was hoping to find quite a bit of recipes for it.
+We are mid-way through our A to Z International Flatbread series, and for the alphabet N, I have a very delicious and simple-to-make Norwegian Crisp Bread recipe.
+N is a relatively easy alphabet, and I was hoping to find quite a bit of recipes for it.

-I had the Norwegian Crisp Bread | Knekkebrød, bookmarked for both N and K and since I already made Ka'ak for K, I decided to stick to this recipe for the alphabet N. This is one recipe I truly wanted to make, as I was very intrigued by the amount of whole grains and seeds this bread has.
+I had the Knekkebrød, bookmarked for both N and K, and since I already made Ka'ak for K, I decided to stick to this recipe for the alphabet N. This is one recipe I truly wanted to make, as I was very intrigued by the amount of whole grains and seeds this bread has.

-More than calling it a flatbread, the Norwegian Crisp Bread | Knekkebrød, could be called as a cracker as it is very dry and crisp.
-Norwegian Crisp Bread | Knekkebrød and similar crisp bread is a popular dry bread most commonly made with rye flour.
+More than calling it a flatbread, the Norwegian Crisp Bread could be called a cracker, as it is very dry and crisp.
+Knekkebrød is a popular dry bread most commonly made with rye flour.

 It is common as a poor man's diet and is a staple for many.
-The bread since it is dry and crisp, stays fresh for a long period of time and is perfect for travel.
-I know that I will be making it when are hiking as it is so light to carry and it is very nutritious.
+The bread, since it is dry and crisp, stays fresh for a long period of time and is perfect for travel.
+I know that I will be making it when we are hiking as it is so light to carry and it is very nutritious.

 My Other recipes in the A-Z International Flatbread Series -